cfernandesFEUP/GEARpie/README.md

 The software was validated for its typical usage by the author.
 No warranty is given and the user should always verify the results.

-The software is capable to calculate cylindrical gears geometry according to MAAG book, predict Hertz contact pressure and corresponding stress field, gear and rolling bearings power losses [1-6].
-Only NJ 406 MA and QJ 308 N2MA rolling bearing equations are implemented.
-Additional bearing data can be easily added on the 'bearings.py' file - just follow the same format.
+The software is capable to calculate cylindrical gears geometry according to MAAG book, predict Hertz contact pressure and corresponding stress field and power losses [1-6].

-The DIN3990 safety factors for contact stress and bending stress are also calculated.
+The DIN3990 and VDI 2376 safety factors for contact stress and bending stress are also calculated.

 Other features not included on the repository: gear geometry and structured FEM mesh (Gmsh Python API), CalculiX themo-mechanical integration, heat transfer coefficients calculation [7,8].
 Please contact me.

 How to use:

-- the main file is 'GearCP.py':
+- the main file is 'GEARpie.py':

-    'GearCP.py' where you should select:

-        - Gear geometry (C14, C40, H501, H701, H951 [1,3]) which is stored into the file "gears.py" and additional geometries can be added - just use the same format.

-        - Gear material:

-            mat = [STEEL STEEL]; meaning pinion and gear material respectively;

-        - Operating Conditions:

-            nmotor - list of motor speeds (meaning wheel z2 speed) load - list of FZG load stages, available with load arm of 0.35 m and 0.5 m (check LoadStage.py);

-            a required torque can also be defined.

-        - Oil Selection:

-           'dry' - no lubricant, a Cofficient of Friction should be given - useful for plastic gears;
-           'PAOR', 'MINR', etc - "oils.py"  according to papers [1-4].
-Calculates the Coefficient of Friction using Schlenk equation and the corresponding lubricant parameter XL [1,3]; Additional lubricants can be added - just use the same format.

  References:

  [1] Fernandes, C. M. C. G., Martins, R. C., & Seabra, J. H. O. (2014).